dittonjs/2610DjangoViteStarter/README.md

 1. In the `client` directory run `npm run dev`
 2. In the `_server` directory (with your poetry env activated) run `python manage.py runserver`
 3. Visit your application at `http://localhost:8000`

+## Using this project for future classes/personal projects
+Many students in the past have chosen to use this starter app template for projects in other classes like CS3450 and for personal projects.
+I strongly encourage you to do so!
+Please check with your other instructors before you use this project as a starting point for their classes.
+You may also want to add your name to the author field in the `pyproject.toml` file.